(Post last edited on November 4, 2021)

 If you are in any way concerned about joining one of our trips, please contact us so we can discuss your options.
 We always aim to be as understanding and fair as possible.

-Whether you have travelled with us before, or whether you have found our page recently, we would like to see you on one of our our future trips and share the unique Peter Sommer Travels experience with you.
-If that is not currently an option, why not browse this blog and our website to see what we might have in store for you in the future?
+Whether you have travelled with us before, or whether you have found our page recently, we want you to be safe and healthy.
+Also, we would like to see you on one of our future trips and share the unique Peter Sommer Travels experience with you.
+If that is tempting to you, why not browse this blog and our website to see what we might have in store for you in the future?

 Meanwhile, we advise you to do what is needed wherever you are.
 Do follow the guidance you are given by proper and informed sources in your country and area, avoid content that is not properly sourced (and especially avoid alarmist or denialist posts you may see on social media), do what you can to protect yourself, your loved ones and your neighbours, and stay calm.
 When in doubt, wear a mask.
 Most importantly, stay well and safe.
 If you are suffering from physical symptoms potentially connected to Covid-19, especially difficulties with breathing (but please check the regularly updated lists of symptoms provided by most governments and by many regional authorities, as well as by accredited medical institutions), contact the medical services in your area immediately.